 Most of us enjoy the warm rays of the sun.
 It feels nice on our skin and helps our bodies make vitamin D, which is important for calcium absorption and healthy bones.
 Yet sun exposure can be harmful to our skin and may lead to wrinkles and skin cancer.
 Sunburn can happen quickly (within 15 minutes), and skin damage can occur even before your skin turns red.
 In fact, just one blistering sunburn can double a person’s risk for developing melanoma, a severe type of skin cancer.
-So the best way to get enough vitamin D is to take a daily supplement or daily vitamin.
+So, the best way to get enough vitamin D is to take a daily supplement or daily vitamin.

 Who is at risk for serious sun damage and skin cancer??

 Anyone who spends time in the sun, especially without sunscreen is at risk of having serious damage to their skin, which includes skin cancer.
 In fact, the EPA (Environmental Protection Agency) reports that more than 3.5 million new cases of skin cancer are diagnosed each year.
 Children are particularly at risk.

 Some people are at a higher risk due to the following: